- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 Past Performance & Risks Any examples of tax savings or investment returns are for illustrative purposes only.
 Past performance does not guarantee future results.
 All financial decisions carry inherent risk, and the user assumes all responsibility for any losses or outcomes resulting from their personal financial choices.

-Third-Party Risk References to specific software, banks, or storage providers are not endorsements.
+Third-Party Risk References to specific software, banks, financial professionals, or storage providers are not endorsements.
 We are not liable for any issues, data breaches, or financial losses that may arise from your engagement with third-party vendors.